moskomule/moskomule.github.io/content/en/home/about.md

 #### 2025

+* Our paper "An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration" (coauthored with H. Naganuma) is accepted at TMLR.
 * I will visit Nicolaus Copernicus University @ Torun, Poland to attend [NOW](https://now.bci-lab.info/)🇵🇱.
 * My research proposal is accepted at JST BOOST Fostering Researchers in Emerging AI Program.
 * I quit my position at RIKEN AIP and join SB Intuitions as a senior research scientist.